 Per the South Carolina Code of Laws §16-3-510, hazing is defined as intentionally or recklessly engaging in initiation activities that could foreseeably cause physical harm.
 Under the statute, customary athletic competitions or military training exercises may not constitute hazing.

 Under S.C.
 Code Ann. §16-3-520, it is also illegal in Mount Pleasant to knowingly permit hazing or fail to report it when possible instances become evident.
 Individuals who are found to have violated either statute may be charged with a misdemeanor and may be lawfully sentenced to up to one year in jail, in addition to a $500 fine.

 The implied consent of those who were allegedly hazed is not a valid defense under Mount Pleasant law.
-However, a persuasive Mount Pleasant student defense attorney may be able to raise other viable defenses.
+However, a persuasive attorney in Mount Pleasant may be able to raise other viable defenses for a student.

 Suspension and Expulsion from Mount Pleasant Schools

 Schools in Mount Pleasant may suspend, expel, or transfer a student based on certain grounds.
 Possible valid reasons include the following: